-- 5.1.
-All OUSA affiliated Clubs and Societies can apply for a Grant in the Wild Card Grant round, including those Clubs and Societies that have already received \$2000.00 in OUSA Grants for that calendar year. - 5.2.
-Priority will be given to clubs who have not yet been granted any funds. - 5.3.
+- 6.1.
+All OUSA affiliated Clubs and Societies can apply for a Grant in the Wild Card Grant round, including those Clubs and Societies that have already received \$2000.00 in OUSA Grants for that calendar year. - 6.2.
+No any individual grants will be awarded in the Final grants round. - 6.3.
+Priority will be given to clubs who have not yet been granted any funds in that calendar year. - 6.4.
 The Grants Panel shall consider all applications with the aim to allocate the full annual OUSA Grant budget for that calendar year.

-6. Successful Grants
+7. Successful Grants

-- 6.1.
-Successful grant applicants must sign their grant contract within thirty (30) days of being notified of a successful grant application.
+- 7.1.
+Successful grant applicants must sign their grant contract within thirty (30) days of being notified of a successful grant application. - 7.1.1.
 Failure to do so, or failure to comply with grant contract conditions will result in the grant becoming void.
-The money awarded will then be returned to the grants pool for reallocation. - 6.2.
-Grants will be paid to the applicant once a receipt or invoice is received by the Clubs Development Officer (CDO) and will then be processed by OUSA Accounts - 6.3.
-The return of an OUSA Grant will be requested in the following instances: - 6.3.1.
-The grant has not been used for the awarded purpose stated in the grant contract conditions;
+The money awarded will then be returned to the grants pool for reallocation. - 7.1.2.
+Grants will be paid to the applicant once a receipt or invoice is received by the Clubs Development Officer (CDO) and will then be processed by OUSA Accounts - 7.1.3.
+In accordance with the Grants contract conditions, a receipt of purchase will be sent to the CDO as soon as possible

-- 6.3.2.
-The grant has not been used or only partly used; - 6.3.3.
-Funding from alternative sources for the same purpose was not declared to the Grants Panel or the OUSA Executive; or - 6.3.4.
+- 7.2.
+The return of an OUSA Grant will be requested in the following instances: - 7.2.1.
+The grant has not been used for the awarded purpose stated in the grant contract conditions; - 7.2.2.
+Where an event has been cancelled a postponement date has not been set within the calendar year; - 7.2.3.
+The grant has not been used or only partly used; - 7.2.4.
+Funding from alternative sources for the same purpose was not declared to the Grants Panel or the OUSA Executive; or - 7.2.5.
 A breach of the grant contract or the rules set out in this policy has occurred.

-7. Discretion
+8. Discretion